-Arrive in thrilling Mumbai, the flamboyant home to India’s rich and famous and the renowned Bollywood scene, and transfer to your plush suite at the Taj Mahal Palace & Tower, where you’re likely to spot celebrities and/or royalty alike, who often frequent the hotel.
+Arrive in thrilling Mumbai, the flamboyant home to India’s rich and famous and the renowned Bollywood scene, and transfer to your plush suite one of Mumbai's many luxury hotels.

 Today you’re going to become well-acquainted with Mumbai.
 Your first stop: the Elephanta Caves, a network of sculpted caves located on the island of Elephanta in the Arabian Sea.
 Next, you’ll be off on a market tour, where you can haggle for everything from fresh fruits, to scarves, to jewelry.
 Finally, you’ll head to the Kala Ghoda Art District, home to a slew of art galleries, universities, museums, and more.

 Head to Hampi today, home to the ruins of the ancient Vijayanagara Empire, now a UNESCO World Heritage Site.
 You’ll fly to Hubli Airport, and then drive three hours to Hampi.
 Check in to your room at one of our two recommended luxury hotels, Hampi Boulder or The Hyatt Place, and get settled in.